A Dancer's Reflection Class Descriptions

 Tap…make your own music

 Tap allows a dancer to use the body as a rhythm instrument.
 Rhythm tap is a smooth, intricate style that begins at the feet and moves through the body.
 The name comes from the tapping sound made when the small metal plates, or “taps”, on the dancer's shoes touch a hard floor.
 This lively, rhythmic dance makes the performer not just a dancer, but also a percussive musician.

--Offered for all levels starting at age 5 (introduced as part of “Combo Kids” at age 4)
+-Offered for all levels starting in Kindergarten (Also introduced as part of “Combo Kids”)

 Jazz…showcase your individual style

 Jazz is offered in combination with hip hop for students starting at 3rd Grade.
 Advanced students are offered a stand-alone jazz class.
 Jazz classes incorporate isolations, bending, and stretching with dance combinations of turns, fancy footwork, kicks, leaps, and jumps.
 A very active dance form, jazz dance involves a full range of body movement.
 This form of dance is strongly based on ballet; therefore, all intermediate level as well as advanced level 1 students are required to participate in a ballet class.

 Hip Hop is offered in combination with jazz for students starting at age 8.
 Advanced students may take a strictly Hip Hop class.
 The newest fad in social dancing, hip hop is a structured form of street dance.
 Hip hop is very energetic and involves the whole body.
 This class develops strength, coordination, and agility.

 Lyrical…a variation of ballet